US Ferrals XIII: History

 In 1977, they finished runner-up in the old 2nd Division, now called the National Division 1 losing to Saint-Cyprien in the final 15-16.
 The club had to wait until season 2014/15 for their next tilt at success.
-At the end of that season, after winning the Paul Dejean Cup and the league, they then won the league Grand final against Villeghailhenc-Aragon XIII but turned down promotion to Elite Two stating the club wasn't ready.
+At the end of that season, after winning the Paul Dejean Cup and the league, they then won the league Grand final against Villegailhenc-Aragon XIII but turned down promotion to Elite Two stating the club wasn't ready.
 The following season, they once again reached the Paul Dejean Cup final, beating US Entraigues XIII and after finishing second in the league, play-off wins over US Trentels XIII and Tonneins XIII saw them reach a second consecutive final.
 In the final against league winners US Entraigues, they won 34-20, this time accepting promotion to the Elite Two Championship for the first time.
 In 2015, the club became Elite One Championship side Lézignan Sangliers feeder team.